 - Pentax K-50 16MP Digital SLR Camera Kit

 If you want the best DSLR under 500, one of the better options is the Nikon D3300.
-It is known as the king of the entry level DSLRs and one of the main reasons people buy it is because it is lightweight and extremely portable.
+It is known as the king of entry-level DSLRs and one of the main reasons people buy it is because it is lightweight and extremely portable.
 Please keep in mind that this is definitely not Nikon’s flagship premier product, but for its performance and price point, you can’t really get a better deal.

 Why do we like this DSLR so much?
 It has a 24 MP APS-C sensor to give you great quality images, it has a long battery life, comes with a whole bunch of lenses and accessories, and it is very easy to use, which is perfect for beginners.
 In terms of the sensor, the D3300 got rid of the low pass filter, which gives the camera even more details and sharpens images compared to previous Nikon Models.

 The native sensitivity range runs from ISO100 to 12,800 and can be expanded to ISO25,600 so there is plenty of flexibility for all lighting situations.
 The D3300 has the EXPEED 4 processing engine, which allows you to shoot in burst mode for a frame rate of 5 FPS and allows for Full HD movies with continuous autofocus.
-There is also a nice microphone port and a stereo mic to help recording better sounds.
+There is also a nice microphone port and a stereo mic to help record better sounds.
 We also like how there are quite a lot of special effects for boosting your pics and they can all be previewed on the LCD screen.
-The D3300 also has a 420 px RGB sensor for the Auto Scene Recognition system as well as a 11 point Auto-Focus system.
+The D3300 also has a 420 px RGB sensor for the Auto Scene Recognition system as well as an 11-point Auto-Focus system.
 Finally, we find the battery life quite remarkable and can take around 700 shots.

-Canon EOS Rebel T5 Digital SLR Camera
+2. Canon EOS Rebel T5 Digital SLR Camera

 At ISO 800 this camera does very well and starts to decline as you go higher in ISO.
-In terms of video, it produces decent quality 1080P videos.
-Overall, the T5 is quite easy to use and feels quite lightweight, although it has a bit of a cheap plastic feel to it.
+In terms of video, it produces decent-quality 1080P videos.
+Overall, the T5 is quite easy to use and feels quite lightweight, although it has a bit of cheap plastic feel to it.
 But for such a cheap entry price, we have to recommend it for those on an extreme budget.

-Pentax K-50 16MP Digital SLR Camera Kit
+3. Pentax K-50 16MP Digital SLR Camera Kit

 The red color makes this camera stand out.
 The buttons don’t feel too cluttered, despite the numerous feature it offers and 19 different functions.
 All in all, the Pentax K-50 is pretty much what you would expect from a budget DSLR in terms of performance, build quality, design, and functionality.
-What separates it from the pack is really just that lush red color, which we think is really cool and makes this color pop.
+What separates it from the pack is just that lush red color, which we think is cool and makes this color pop.

 Best DSLR Under 500 Buying Guide

 For those who want a DSLR and are on an extreme budget, we have good news for you.
 There are definitely DSLR cameras you can buy for under $500.
-Of course there are even cheaper cameras, but you will find it hard to find a new DSLR.
-But don’t get too excited, these models will most likely be bare bone and entry level.
-But in the photography world, it is much better to have an entry level DSLR than a fancy compact camera.
+Of course, there are even cheaper cameras, but you will find it hard to find a new DSLR.
+But don’t get too excited, these models will most likely be bare-bone and entry-level.
+But in the photography world, it is much better to have an entry-level DSLR than a fancy compact camera.

 You must completely understand the environment, angles, lighting, focus, and whatnot.
 But before any of this and even getting your hands on the best DSLR under 500, you must familiarize yourself with some of the features of a DSLR and learn the ins and outs of what makes one different from another.
 We have listed some things to consider below.

-There are also fixed lens DSLRs which comes with a fixed factory lens.
-They are generally cheaper than interchangeable lens DSLR and sacrifice image quality and flexibility.
+There are also fixed-lens DSLRs that come with a fixed factory lens.
+They are generally cheaper than interchangeable lens DSLRs and sacrifice image quality and flexibility.
 Finally, you have DSLT or Digital Single Lens Translucent.
 These cameras are very similar to DSLRs except the mirror is fixed and translucent instead of reflective.
 This means that light that comes into the lens will go to both the viewfinder and the sensor.

-You should also take crop factor into consideration.
+You should also take crop factors into consideration.
 Full frame sensors have a crop factor of 1x meaning that capture what is in exactly in the 35mm frame.
 APS-C cameras have a crop factor of 1.5x or so, so the images in the 35mm frame is cropped by a factor of 1.5x making it look like the image was taken at a longer focal length.
-APS-C is probably the most common sensor type because they are cheaper and more mass produced.
+APS-C is probably the most common sensor type because they are cheaper and more mass-produced.

-Camera Viewfinders: The camera viewfinder is used to focus or compose a shot.
-For DSLR cameras, the sensor and viewfinder are part of one unit so that what you see in the viewfinder is more or less what is actually taken by the camera.
+The camera viewfinder is used to focus or compose a shot.
+For DSLR cameras, the sensor and viewfinder are part of one unit so what you see in the viewfinder is more or less what is actually taken by the camera.
 There are three types of viewfinders for DSLRs under 500: optical pentamirror, optical pentaprism, and digital/electronic.
-Optical Pentamirror are more common for DSLRs under 500 because they are cheap and lightweight but are known to produce more dull and darker images.
+Optical Pentamirror is more common for DSLRs under 500 because they are cheap and lightweight but are known to produce more dull and darker images.